kevinjdev/Sensor-Fusion/README.md

 # Udacity-Sensor-Fusion
-Completed Projects from Udacity's Sensor Fusion NanoDegree
+Completed Projects from Udacity's Sensor Fusion NanoDegree (SFND)

 ## Getting Started
 Clone the repository to your local machine by running the following command in a terminal window or command prompt from the location you wish to copy the folder